Responsible gambling – help & advice

 How to stay safe when playing online slots

-There are a whole host of useful tools offered by regulated slot sites that players can take advantage of, even before they’ve made their first deposit and began spinning the reels of their favourite online slot games.
+There are a whole host of useful tools offered by regulated slot sites that you can take advantage of, even before you’ve made your first deposit and begin spinning the reels of your chosen online slot games.

-All of the safer gambling tools most (if not all) responsible slot sites offer have been listed below with an explanation of what each tool does and how it can help you.
+All of the safer gambling tools that responsible slot sites offer have been listed below with an explanation of what each tool does and how it can help you.

 Deposit limits

-Deposit limits do exactly what they say on the tin, they allow players to set a strict limit as to how much money they can deposit from their bank account into their casino account.
+Deposit limits do exactly what they say on the tin.
+They allow you to set a strict limit as to how much money you can deposit into your casino account.

-These limits can be set over a specific period of time, so players could set a limit as to how much they could deposit over a day, week, month or even a year in some cases.
+These limits can be set over a specific period of time, so you can set a limit as to how much to deposit over a day, week, month or even a year in some cases.

-If you wish to decrease your deposit limit this is something that can usually be actioned right away, however, if you’d like to increase your deposit limit the slot site should only action it after 24 hours, allowing you the opportunity to decide whether it’s something you’d really like to do.
+If you wish to reduce your deposit limit this can usually be actioned right away.
+However, if you’d like to increase your deposit limit the slot site should only action it after 24 hours, allowing you to decide whether it’s something you really want to do.

 Time limits

-Time limits are similar to deposit limits in the sense that they allow players to set a fixed amount of time they can spend playing online slots (or other casino games) at that specific slot site.
-Once this time limit is reached players will no longer be allowed to access any games or wager any of their money.
+Time limits are similar to deposit limits in that they allow you to set a fixed amount of time you can spend playing online slots (or other casino games) at that specific slot site.
+Once this time limit is reached you will no longer be allowed to access any games or wager any money.

-This tool is ideal for those players who get engrossed with games and tend to play their online slots on autoplay for a sustained period of time.
-With a time limit, players can’t allow time to slip away from them whilst they spin the reels.
+This tool is ideal if you get engrossed with games and tend to play their online slots for a sustained period of time.
+With a time limit, you won’t allow time to slip away from you.

 Reality Check tool

-The Reality Check tool is essentially a pop-up that will appear every so often (roughly around every 20-30 minutes) when a player is playing online slots (or other casino games).
-The frequency of the reality check pop-up may vary from site to site and may even need to be enabled in the player’s account settings.
+The Reality Check tool is essentially a pop-up that will appear every 20-30 minutes or so when you’re playing online slots (or other casino games).
+The frequency of the reality check pop-up may vary from site to site and may even need to be enabled in your account settings.

-This reality check will display essential information to the player such as long they’ve been gambling for and how much money they’re up or down by in that timeframe.
-Whilst a simple innovation, this often hits home quite how much money a player has lost during a session.
+This Reality Check will display essential information such as how long you’ve been gambling for and how much money you’re up or down by in that time.
+Whilst a simple innovation, this often hits home quite how much money can be lost during a session.

 Cooling off periods

-Most slot sites allow players to activate a cooling off period whenever they feel they need to take a break from gambling.
-A cooling off period is essentially a short period of time that players are barred from accessing their account and playing online slots (or other casino games).
+Most slot sites allow you to activate a cooling off period whenever you feel the need to take a break.
+A cooling off period is a set period of time when you are barred from accessing your account.

-On average most cooling off periods will allow players to stop gambling for between 24 hours and a week, once that time is over they will be able to access their account again.
+Most cooling off periods will allow you to stop gambling for between 24 hours and a week.
+Once that time is over you will be able to access your account again.

 Temporary exclusions

-Temporary exclusions are a step up from cooling off periods, this is essentially a much longer break that sees players locked out of their accounts for anywhere between 1 and 3 months.
+Temporary exclusions are a step up from cooling off periods.
+This is essentially a much longer break that would see you locked out of your account for anywhere between 1 and 3 months.

-Temporary exclusions are ideal for players that may not necessarily have a serious gambling problem but might want to ensure they don’t spend any unnecessary funds for a period of time.
-They’re also a fantastic way for players to fully understand and discover whether or not they need to take their exclusion further after a few months.
+Temporary exclusions are ideal if you may not necessarily have a serious gambling problem but want to ensure you don’t spend any unnecessary funds for a period of time.
+They’re also a fantastic way to fully understand and discover whether or not you need to take your exclusion further after a few months.

 Self-exclusion

-Self-excluding from a slot site is the most drastic measure a player can take to ensure that they can not gamble at that particular site again.
-This is recommended for any players that feel they do not have control over their gambling habits.
+Self-excluding from a slot site is the most drastic measure you can take to ensure you can’t gamble at that particular site again.
+This is recommended for if you feel you really don’t have control over your gambling habits.

-Players can opt to self exclude from anywhere between 6 months and 5 years (however this may vary from site to site).
-It should be noted that if players self-exclude from one site, that does not mean they’re self-excluded from others.
+You can opt to self-exclude from anywhere between 6 months and 5 years (this may vary from site to site).
+It should be noted that if players self-exclude from one site, it does not mean they’re self-excluded from others.

-Players that wish to self exclude from all forms of gambling for a set time should consider signing up to either GamStop or Gamban, the details of both can be found further down the page.
+Players that wish to self-exclude from all forms of gambling for a set time should consider signing up to either GamStop or Gamban – details of both can be found further down the page.

 Recognising problem gambling

-Gambling addiction is a form of impulse-control disorder and those struggling with addiction can find it difficult to cope with their urges to gamble.
-Sometimes you might not even realise you’re suffering from addiction until the signs are laid out in front of you.
-Below, we’ve listed some things to look out for that may well indicate a problem that needs addressing.
+Gambling addiction is a form of impulse-control disorder and those struggling with addiction can find it difficult to cope with the urge to gamble.
+Sometimes you might not even realise you’re suffering from an addiction until the signs are laid out in front of you.
+Below, we’ve listed some things to look out for that may indicate a problem that needs addressing.

-• You’re spending more money than you can afford to gamble with, leaving you unable to pay for essential things in your day-to-day life.
+• You’re spending more money than you can afford, leaving you unable to pay for essentials in your day-to-day life.

 • You’re keeping your gambling habits a secret from those close to you and are not divulging details about how much money you’ve spent.